 It is crucial to keep the mussels from moving from Lake Powell to other lakes and rivers.
 Utah and Arizona state laws require you to clean, drain, and dry your boat when leaving Lake Powell using self-decontamination procedures.
 Additional steps are required if you launch on other waters without a significant drying period or if you are on Lake Powell for more than 5 days.
-Regulations vary depending on the state, so all boaters should review the regulations of any state they will enter with their watercraft after being at Lake Powell, including Utahand Arizona.
+Regulations vary depending on the state, so all boaters should review the regulations of any state they will enter with their watercraft after being at Lake Powell, including Utah (Check here as well) and Arizona.

 Mussel larvae, or veligers, were first confirmed in Lake Powell in late 2012 after routine water monitoring tests discovered mussel DNA in water samples taken from the vicinity of Antelope Point and the Glen Canyon Dam.
 Adult mussels were first reported in March 2013 when a local marine services business discovered 4 adult mussels on a boat that had been pulled for service.
 Adult mussels continue to be found on moored boats and marina structures at Wahweap and Antelope Point Marinas.
 Adult mussels have also been found attached to submerged canyon walls in and around Wahweap Bay and on a fixed wheel gate on the Glen Canyon Dam.
-The majority of mussels found are isolated adults, with additional groupings of small clusters.
-Two adult mussels have been found on the south canyon wall of Bullfrog Bay.
-Recent water sampling results have detected additional veligers in the southern portion of the lake, which indicates mussel reproduction.
+The majority of mussels found are in groupings of small clusters.
+Some southern lake areas have continuous carpeting of adult mussels.
+Adult mussels are being found near Bullfrog Basin and Halls Crossing Marinas, but in lower densities, typically existing as individual isolated adults.
+The mussel population has colonized practically all areas of the lake, as indicated by recent water sampling for veligers.
+Adult mussels have also been found in the river below Glen Canyon Dam; the source of these mussels is Lake Powell veligers passing through the dam.

-Continued mussel education and prevention activities will minimize the chances that mussels will colonize other areas of the lake.
-It may also prevent the introduction of other aquatic invasive species.
+Continued mussel education and prevention activities will minimize the chances that mussels will be transported to colonize other lakes and prevent the introduction of other aquatic invasive species to Glen Canyon waters.

 Boaters can help by making sure your vessels and equipment are not contributing to the problem.
 Cooperate with prevention and containment efforts at Lake Powell and all your favorite waters to help stop the spread of aquatic invasive species like mussels.
 Use the following links to learn more about mussel prevention efforts at Glen Canyon and what you can do to help stop the spread of aquatic invasive species.